 the cheese: garden vegetable yogurt cultured semisoft part-skim

 I again shopped at a new grocer for my ingredients.
 This time I stopped by Mustard Seed Market & Cafe, the areas largest locally owned natural and organic foods market, which just happens to be in my hometown.
-Since I wasn’t planning to create any sandwich, I had just returned from an out of town wedding and my folks were supposed to go out to dinner, I decided to go simple, with a slight twist.
+Since I wasn’t planning to create any grilled cheese, I had just returned from an out of town wedding and my folks were supposed to go out to dinner, I decided to go simple, with a slight twist.
 Normally I refuse to purchase a cheese that has any extra ingredients in it.
 Why?
 I don’t know.
-However, since the only other ingredient in this sandwich was going to be tomatoes, I decided to live on the edge and allow some extra ingredients in my cheese.
-For this sandwich, I went with “garden vegetables,” which turned out to be a great idea.
+However, since the only other ingredient in this grilled cheese was going to be tomatoes, I decided to live on the edge and allow some extra ingredients in my cheese.
+For this grilled cheese, I went with “garden vegetables,” which turned out to be a great idea.

 If you haven’t noticed, as I have mentioned it twice, this cheese has yogurt cultures in it, which I have never seen before, but is popular in this brand of cheese.